SergeyKanzhelev/apmtips/source/_posts/2015-08-08-application-insights-for-desktop-applications.markdown

 	new Dictionary<string, string>() { { "zip", zip } });
 ```

-In the portal you can open Metric Exporer and group events by zip code:
+In the [Azure portal](http://portal/azure.com) you can open Metric Exporer and group events by zip code:
 {% img /images/2015-08-08-application-insights-for-desktop-applications/events-by-zip-settings.png 'Settings to show events by zip code' %}

 Once configured you'll see a view like this that can be saved as favourite view for later access: